rbtylee/tutorial-jsonc/tutorial/parsing2.md

 - Write a classic C program that does the same thing as _*json-parse04.c*_ using only functions found in the C standard library.
 Simplicity is better than a complex solution.
 Depending upon your programming ability, this may be a difficult problem.

-- If have completed the above problem, discuss the pros and cons of using your classic C solution verses a json-c implemtation.
+- If have completed the above problem, discuss the pros and cons of using your classic C solution verses a json-c implementation.